Dan0sz/host-webfonts-locally/readme.txt

 = 4.5.6 =
 * Fixed: Added Fallback API URL for when Google Fonts Helper is down.
-* Enhanced: Added extra error handling in Manual Optimization Mode.
+* Enhanced: Added extra error handling in Force Optimization Mode.
-* Fixed: API requests made in Manual Optimization Mode are no longer forced to SSL.
+* Fixed: API requests made in Force Optimization Mode are no longer forced to SSL.
 It now uses the protocol configured in Settings > General > WordPress URL.
 * Fixed: Stylesheet handles containing spaces would prevent Optimize Google Fonts screen from rendering properly.
 * Several refactors and code optimizations.